dedeen/Ansible-sandbox/readme.md

 # AWS VPC, Keys, EC2s, WebServer Launch
 This repo contains a set of scripts to build a VPC with multiple subnets, routes, IGW, and NATGW.
 In addition, it launches a functioning webserver (LAMP stack), configured and running, and accessible from the Internet via its public IP.
 This suite is fully functional and can be run in your account.
-I've included a nice AWS keypair generator that is used for the EC2s and saved as a local .pem file for download and use.
+I've included a nice AWS keypair generator that is used for the EC2s and saves as a local .pem file for download and use.

 Dan Edeen, dan@dsblue.net, 2022